Future Chairs – the succession solution for school boards

 - The opportunity to join a NGA Leading Governance course

-- A dedicated phone line and email support, and access to online guidance centre
+- A dedicated phone line and email support, and access to online knowledge centre

 - In-depth e-learning modules though NGA Learning Link